Pitchstep/seth.run/README.md

 [General] Bugfixes and minor changes.

 ### v1.1 Major Update
-[General] I've added advertisements to the website to make a lil bit of cash every now and then.
-It will not mess with your seth.run experience. ;)<br>
+[General] Added advertisements to the website.
+They may not show up yet due to Google issues.<br>
-[Privacy Policy] I've also added a privacy policy page to show you what private data I collect.
+[Privacy Policy] Added a privacy policy page to show you what private data I collect.
 Check it out at https://seth.run/privacy.

 ### v2.0 Information
 Version 2 will include lots of features.
 Such as a chat, larger projects, more designs, new and optimized pages, major bugfixes & more!
 I don't have a release date for it yet, but I work on this part-time when I'm (mostly) bored.

-## /projects
+## Projects Info

-### [PROTOTYPE] Notepad v0.3
+### Notepad v0.6
 A notepad with live word count!

-### [PROTOTYPE] Developer's Playground v24.2.8
-Currently, it's just a biography example.

-### Numbers v1.1
-Guess the number between 1-100!

 ## More info